 - 2010 FWCC Global Change Consultation

-- the Kabarak Call for Peace and Ecojustice
+- The Kabarak Call for Peace and Ecojustice (English version)

-- the Pisac Minute: Living Sustainably and Sustaining Life on Earth (English & Español)
+- The Pisac Minute: Living Sustainably and Sustaining Life on Earth (English version)

 - Quaker Statement on Climate Change